 I had a dream of us talking like good old friends.
 You asked me how I was doing, and in my mind, I was so happy because I’ve been waiting and practicing for this moment a million times.
-I went onto my long, well-rehearsed script; stories about my family, career, travel, and friends.
+I went onto my long, well-rehearsed script, bringing you up to date about my family, career, travel, and friends.
 I was surprised at how confident and relaxed I sounded.
-I stopped when I came to the part where I’m supposed to tell you about my new boyfriend.
+I stopped when I came to the part where I’m supposed to tell you about him.
 I kind of felt awkward so I asked you how you’ve been.
 You told me about your promotion.
 How you’ve been spending so many sleepless nights, coming up with copies for shitty product commercials.
 You told me how your relationship with your mom has gotten worse.
-Good thing there’s been movement with the music band you’ve long been dying to get on.
+Good thing there’s been progress with the music band you’ve long been dying to get on.
 You coughed.
 Once.
 Twice.
 Too many times.
 You drank a glassful of water.
 Figured you were never able to get over your nicotine addiction.
 Your eyes sparkled as you told me how happy you are with your girl.
-Of course, I know about her.

-In that moment, I decided to let go of my unfinished script.
+In that moment, I decided to let go of my prepared script.

 And so I told you about the night where I stayed up until 3 am, talking to him; despite waking up at 5 am the day before, for a football event that I had to cover.
 I told you how I never had to stress about inhaling second-hand smoke.
 How it felt completely comfortable sharing everything with him; as opposed to how I’ve always found it difficult to let my guard down with you.
 How he has never compared me to any other girl.
 How we both share the same dirty humor.